Optional Practical Training

 Application for OPT is authorized by U.S. Citizenship and Immigration Services (USCIS) for employment directly related to a student’s major area of study.
 You can apply before or after completion of studies.
 It is limited to a total of 12 months at 40 hours per week at every level of your studies.
 For example: after completing your AA degree, you will be recommended for a 12 month OPT and after completing a bachelor’s degree, you will be recommended for another 12 month OPT.
 A job offer is not required to apply for OPT.

 Application for OPT must be submitted to your DSO/International Student Advisor for recommendation to USCIS.
-Please give your self about 60 to 90 days for approval from USCIS.
-If you are applying for post-completion OPT, you can apply to USCIS up to 90 days before graduation and need to have your complete OPT application mailed and received by USCIS before your graduation date.
+Please give yourself about 60 to 90 days for approval from USCIS.
+If you are applying for post-completion OPT, you can apply to USCIS up to 90 days before graduation and need to have your complete OPT application mailed and received by USCIS within 60 days of completing your studies.
 If not, you will lose your OPT benefit.
 You can pick up an OPT checklist from your advisor.
 Please meet with your advisor to discuss your OPT plans and bring along the following documents:

 1. I-765 form, on line 16 of the form put (C) (3) (A) if applying for Pre-Completion OPT or (C) (3) (B) if applying for Post-Completion OPT.
 Do not sign until the DSO provides the I-20 recommending OPT.